 Our directors and employees are responsible for maintaining the highest of standards in conducting our business.
-In that regard, we established a Code of Ethics for the Board of Directors and a Code of Ethics for the Chief Executive Officer, Chief Financial Officer, Chief Credit Officer, and other senior financial professionals who are involved, directly or indirectly, with the preparation of our financial statements and the maintenance of financial records supporting the financial statements.
+In that regard, we established a Code of Ethics for the Board of Directors, officers, and employees.
+This Code of Ethics applies to all Association employees and directors.
 These Codes of Ethics supplement our Standards of Conduct Policies for Directors and Employees.
 Annually, each employee and director files a written and signed disclosure statement as required under the Standards of Conduct Policies.